 Like all businesses, GrainCorp has an exposure to economic sustainability risk.
 The Company operates along the entire supply chain and across multiple industries, from accumulation and storage of grain, transport and logistics, to manufacturing and distribution of products to customers and end consumers.
 GrainCorp is exposed to a variety of financial, operational, market and regulatory risks and is therefore continuously reviewing and managing these to ensure its operations are sustainable over the longer term.
-A non-exhaustive list of economic risks to which the Company is exposed is listed on pages 21 to 22 of the Directors' Report in the 2016 Annual Report.
+A non-exhaustive list of economic risks to which the Company is exposed is listed on pages 26 to 27 of the Directors' Report in the 2018 Annual Report.

-GrainCorp's corporate strategy reflects its mission to be "An international leader in food ingredients and agribusiness, creating value by connecting consumers and producers".
-This strategy has a five year time horizon and is reviewed and updated annually by the management team and the Board.
-An integral aspect of GrainCorp's strategy has been to reduce the influence of cyclical weather conditions, especially the impacts of drought.
-Over the past seven years the Company has successfully managed this exposure, having diversified its operations into downstream value adding businesses in Australia and overseas.
-Through this diversification, GrainCorp has broadened its earnings base and reduced the economic impact that drought can have on its profitability.
+GrainCorp's corporate strategy reflects its mission: "To be a leading international agribusiness, as our customers' preferred partner".
+This strategy has a three-year time horizon and is reviewed and updated annually by the management team and the Board.
+An integral aspect of GrainCorp's strategy has been to reduce the impact on earnings of cyclical weather conditions, especially the impacts of drought.
+Over the past eight years the Company has been managing this exposure, diversifying its operations into downstream value adding businesses in Australia and overseas.